Personalized marketing: Future of Personalized Marketing

-Personalized marketing is gaining headway and has become a point of popular interest with the emergence of relevant and supportive technologies like Data Management Platform, geotargeting, and various forms of social media.
-Now, it is believed to be an inevitable baseline for the future of marketing strategy and for future business success in competitive markets.
+Personalized marketing is becoming even more relevant with the emergence of relevant and supportive technologies like Data Management Platform, geotargeting, and various forms of social media.
+It will likely be used in future of marketing strategies in competitive markets.

 Adapt to technology: Companies must adapt to relevant technologies in order for personalized marketing to be implemented.
 They may need to familiarize themselves with forms of social media, data-gathering platforms, and other technologies.
 Companies have access to machine learning, big data and AI that automate personalization processes.

 Restructuring current business models: Time and resources are necessary to adopt new marketing systems tailored to the most relevant technologies.
 Organized planning, communication and restructuring within businesses are essential to successfully implement personalized marketing.
 Personalized marketing prompts businesses to consider customer data and relevant outside information.
 Company databases are filled with expansive personal information, such as individuals' geographic locations and potential buyers’ past purchases, which raises concerns about how that information is gathered, circulated internally and externally, and used to increase profits.

 Legal liabilities: To address concerns about sensitive information being gathered and utilized without obvious consumer consent, liabilities and legalities have to be set and enforced.
 To prevent any privacy issues, companies manage legal hurdles before personalized marketing is adopted.
 Specifically, the EU has passed rigid regulation, known as GDPR, that limits what kind of data marketers can collect on their users, and provide ways in which consumers can suit companies for violation of their privacy.
 In the US, California has followed suit and passed the CCPA in 2018.